M-Burak-Yilmazer/surveyForm/README.md

 # surveyForm
-* created a survey form for a it course
+* Created a survey form for a course
-* you can reach the site [here](https://m-burak-yilmazer.github.io/surveyForm/)
+* You can reach the site fron [-here-](https://m-burak-yilmazer.github.io/surveyForm/)